 It’s been so many days/weeks/months/years, and you haven’t had sex.
 It might be especially shocking if you once had an active sex life.
 Before you start worrying or wondering if your husband is cheating on you, sit down and have a discussion with him.
 Talk about any issues affecting your relationship, lives and even health.
 Talking might seem like a small step, but it can be a giant leap toward rekindling your sex life.

 Don’t let your mind run away with worry, especially if it hasn’t been that long in the grand scheme of things.
-A week, for example, where you had houseguests or were sick or a particularly busy month (discover how often you should have sex).
+A week, for example, where you had houseguests or were sick or a particularly busy month.
 Your lack of sex may mean nothing more than you’ve been tired and overwhelmed and need to schedule a date.

 This is going to sound a little crazy, but...